Alan F. Alford: Theories on the Great Pyramid

 Unlike other alternative pyramid theorists, Alford interprets the Great Pyramid in the context of ancient Egyptian religion.
-Crucially, however, he redefines the builders’ religion, arguing that it was not a sun cult per se but a ‘cult of creation’, and he devotes an entire volume The Midnight Sun (2004) to the establishment of this idea.
+Crucially, however, he redefines the builders' religion, arguing that it was not a sun cult per se but a 'cult of creation', and he devotes an entire volume The Midnight Sun (2004) to the establishment of this idea.

+In the late 90s Alford believed that the great pyramid was not created by the Egyptian but by a different civilization.
+In an interview he said that "In a nutshell, the Great Pyramid is of an entirely different ilk to the other pyramids in Egypt.
+Its build quality is totally superior.
+Its design is radically different.
+And its dimensions – as a scaled down hemisphere of the Earth – bespeak a scientific rather than a religious purpose.
+All this suggests that the Great Pyramid was built by an entirely different culture – in my view an earlier, pre-dynastic culture".

 Alford takes as his starting point the golden rule that the pharaoh had to be buried in the earth, i.e. at ground level or below, and this leads him to conclude that Khufu was interred in an ingeniously concealed cave whose entrance is today sealed up in the so-called Well Shaft adjacent to a known cave called the Grotto.
 He has lobbied the Egyptian authorities to explore this area of the pyramid with ground penetrating radar, and although nothing has happened yet it is quite possible that one day this theory will be put to the test.